ZiwAngW/INFO6205_project/README.md

 Paper review [Review on MSD Radix Sort.docx](https://github.com/ZiwAngW/INFO6205_project/blob/master/Review%20on%20MSD%20Radix%20Sort.docx)

-[ShuffledChinese.txt](https://github.com/ZiwAngW/INFO6205_project/blob/master/shuffledChinese.txt) is download from canvas, with two extra lines to achieve 1M lines.
+[ShuffledChinese.txt](https://github.com/ZiwAngW/INFO6205_project/blob/master/shuffledChinese.txt) is download from canvas, with two extra names to in order to have 1M lines.

 There are many sorting algorithm we tried, but in terms of "the right order" for the Chinese input, please see [ChineseNameInOrder.txt](https://github.com/ZiwAngW/INFO6205_project/blob/master/ChineseNameInOrder.txt) with the algorithm that generates it [MSDByteArray](https://github.com/ZiwAngW/INFO6205_project/blob/master/src/main/java/edu/neu/info6205/sort/MSDByteArray.java)